prettier/vim-prettier/README.md

 let g:prettier#autoformat = 0
 ```

-The command `:Prettier` by default is synchronous but can be forced to be async
+The command `:Prettier` by default is synchronous but can also be forced async

 ```vim
 let g:prettier#exec_cmd_async = 1
 ```

-By default parsing errors will open the quickfix, that behaviour can be controlled by
+By default parsing errors will open the quickfix but can also be disabled

 ```vim
 let g:prettier#quickfix_enabled = 0